 Generic name: japanese encephalitis virus vaccine nakayama

 Note: This document contains side effect information about japanese encephalitis virus vaccine nakayama.
-Some of the dosage forms listed on this page may not apply to the brand name Je-Vax.
+Some dosage forms listed on this page may not apply to the brand name Je-Vax.

 Along with its needed effects, japanese encephalitis virus vaccine nakayama (the active ingredient contained in Je-Vax) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.
 It is very important that you tell your doctor about any side effect that occurs after a dose of the vaccine, even if the side effect goes away without treatment.
 Some types of side effects may mean that you should not receive any more doses of the vaccine.

 Get emergency help immediately if the following side effect occurs: